 The Tricolour swaying high, against the Tololing mountain range brought goosebumps.

-The young boy, Mateem had traveled on a Sadbhavna tour.
-It is an initiative by the Indian Army, where in children from remote regions travel to various parts of India and interact with others.
-On this tour, he had seen a cricket match live, and caught on the fascination for cricket.
+The young boy, Mateem had travelled on a Sadbhavna tour.
+It is an initiative by the Indian Army, wherein children from remote regions travel to various parts of India and interact with others.
+On this tour, he had seen a cricket match live and caught on the fascination for cricket.

 May I take your picture too?